ritchie46/ritchievink.com/content/post/made.md

 Where $1_{m^l(k') \ge m^{l-1}(k)}$ is the indicator function, returning $1$ if the expression is true and retuning $0$ otherwise.

 ## 3.2 Output nodes
-For the output nodes the condition slightly changes.
+For the output nodes of the neural network, the condition slightly changes.
 Let $d$ be the ouput node.
 The masking values are then defined by:

 <div>
 \begin{eqnarray}